tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-views-and-meta.md

 **Closing**

-Don’t forget the views!
+Don't forget the views!
 They can be overused and become an extreme pain point for a DBA but they can be managed.
 Now if the view usage becomes to the point you have developers nesting view after view, rethink the designs and how you are obtaining your data.